At first sight, there may appear to be no significant difference between Microsoft’s primary email systems, Exchange and Outlook.

 What Is Microsoft Exchange?

-Microsoft Exchange is a set of applications that enable digital communications and collaboration in a business IT environment.
-It’s an email and calendar server, which implies it’s a specialized network resource management application that communicates with email clients using transmission control protocols including IMAP, SMTP, and POP.
+Microsoft Exchange is a mailing and calendaring server that enables digital communication and collaboration within a business.
+Exchange service implies a specialized network resource management application that communicates with email clients using transmission control protocols, including IMAP, SMTP, and POP.

 Source: Microsoft